I'm an avid gardener interested in all aspects of the growing process, from prepping my vegetable plot to making my own compost.

-The answer to this question is: not necessarily.
-It might surprise those of you who are used to digging over your vegetable allotment religiously every year (probably dreading this backbreaking chore coming round again) to know that depending on the type of soil you are working with, you might well be able to avoid the whole task almost totally.
+It might surprise those of you who are used to digging over your vegetable allotment religiously every year (probably dreading this backbreaking chore coming round again) to know that, depending on the type of soil you are working with, you might very well be able to avoid the task almost totally.

-A sandy soil should not be dug over in the autumn because the winter rain will rapidly drain through it, causing the organic matter to to break down.
-As the organic matter reduces the soil can no longer maintain its structure and the rains will wash away the valuable nutrients.
-For these reasons it is best to leave digging a sandy soil until the spring.
+Sandy soil should not be dug over in the autumn because the winter rain will rapidly drain through it, causing the organic matter to break down.
+As the organic matter reduces, the soil can no longer maintain its structure and the rains will wash away the valuable nutrients.
+For these reasons, it is best to leave digging a sandy soil until the spring.

 If your soil is somewhere between clay and sandy then you can choose to dig either in autumn or early spring.

-Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 metres wide, so allowing you to reach 60cm from each side of the bed.
+- Break up your plot.
+Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 meters wide, so allowing you to reach 60cm from each side of the bed.
 If you are a tall gardener you might be able to make the beds slightly wider.

-If you are working with a normal garden soil you can first fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions etc. If the soil is a heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the No-Dig system.
+- Prepare your soil correctly.
+If you are working with a normal garden soil, you can fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions, etc. If the soil is heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the no-dig system.
 If you are working with really poor quality soil or extremely heavy clay you might be better off building some shallow raised beds and filling them with an equal combination of organic matter and good quality topsoil.

-Every year try to add an absolute minimum of 5cm of well rotted organic matter to the surface e.g. seaweed, well rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mould etc. No need to worry about forking it in, the worms will do the work for you.
+- Add organic matter.
+Every year try to add an absolute minimum of 5cm of well-rotted organic matter to the surface e.g. seaweed, well-rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mold, etc. No need to worry about forking it in; the worms will do the work for you.

-Make sure these beds have paths all the way around them that are wide enough to allow you access in order to sow, weed, mulch, harvest etc.
+- Create access paths.
+Make sure these beds have paths all the way around them that are wide enough to allow you access in order to sow, weed, mulch, harvest, etc.